 \subsubsection{Heuristic algorithms}

 Heuristic algorithms can be divided into traditional heuristic algorithms and meta-heuristic algorithms.
-Referring to \cite{ref68}, traditional heuristic algorithms can be divided into constructive heuristic algorithms and two-stage heuristic algorithms.
-The former gradually generate feasible solutions with the goal of the minimum cost (e.g. the savings algorithm \cite{ref14}).
-The latter first cluster nodes and then construct multiple feasible routes satisfying constraints.
-The quality of the solution will be improved by changing the positions of nodes between routes or within routes (e.g. \cite{ref69}).
-Constructing neighborhoods of the solutions plays a significant part in the heuristic algorithms.
-However, traditional heuristic algorithms carry out a whole search without focus, therefore they only limitedly explore neighborhoods.
-Meta-heuristic algorithm can focus on potential areas by combining intelligently complex search rules \cite{ref70} and using memory structures.
-As reported in \cite{ref71}, meta-heuristic algorithm generally produce better solutions than traditional heuristic algorithms (typically between 3\% and 7\%).
+Referring to \cite{ref34}, traditional heuristic algorithms can be divided into constructive and two-stage heuristic algorithms.
+The former gradually generates feasible solutions to minimize costs (e.g. the savings algorithm \cite{ref3}).
+The latter first clusters nodes and then constructs multiple feasible routes to satisfy constraints.
+The quality of the solution is improved by changing the positions of nodes between or within routes (e.g. \cite{ref35}).
+Constructing the neighborhood of a solution is a significant part of heuristic algorithms.
+However, traditional heuristic algorithms perform an entire search without focus; therefore, they only explore neighborhoods in a limited manner.
+A meta-heuristic algorithm can focus on potential areas by combining intelligently complex search rules \cite{ref36} and memory structures.
+As reported in \cite{ref37}, meta-heuristic algorithms generally produce better solutions than traditional heuristic algorithms (typically between 3\% and 7\%).